AVAlogix/MySQL-Projects/Employee Wellness Incentive Analysis.md

    - Pie charts highlight absenteeism trends across various employee demographics, including education level, smoking status, drinking habits, and pet ownership.

 ### Absenteeism Trends
-   - Line charts reveal fluctuations in absenteeism by month and day of the week, with notable spikes on Mondays and Fridays.
+   - Line charts reveal fluctuations in absenteeism by month and day of the week, with notable spikes on Mondays (day 2).

 ### Absenteeism Causes
    - A bar graph categorizes reasons for employee absences, such as medical consultations, dental visits, and various health conditions.
 Understanding these causes can aid in developing targeted wellness programs.